WalletConnect/walletconnect-specs/docs/specs/servers/blockchain/blockchain-server-api.md

 #### Response error codes:

 * `400 Bad Request` - Some parameters in request body were missing or wrong.
-* `401 Unauthorized` - ProjectID verification error.
+* `401 Unauthorized` - Project ID verification error.

 ### Requesting calldata to convert